 What is Surrogacy: A Glossary of Terms

-In-vitro Fertilization (IVF): A clinical procedure whereby a human ovum (egg) is fertilized in a lab and allowed to develop into an embryo.
+(IVF): A clinical procedure whereby a human ovum (egg) is fertilized in a lab and allowed to develop into an embryo.
 Embryos conceived through IVF may be used right away, but are more often frozen and stored for use as part of a future fertility procedure (including Gestational Surrogacy).

-Traditional Surrogacy: A surrogacy arrangement where the surrogate mother is directly impregnated by the Intended Father.
+A surrogacy arrangement where the surrogate mother is directly impregnated by the Intended Father.
 The surrogate may be impregnated through sexual intercourse or by intrauterine insemination (the injection of sperm into the woman’s uterus).
 Once the baby is born the surrogate agrees in principle to give the child to the intended parents and to waive all of her own parental rights.
 However in traditional surrogacy the surrogate is the genetic mother of the baby as well as the birth mother, and this is risky from a legal perspective as the Intended Mother has no biological connection to the baby or parental rights in most jurisdictions.

-Gestational Surrogacy: A surrogacy arrangement in which the embryo is conceived through in-vitro fertilization and then transplanted into a surrogate mother.
+A surrogacy arrangement in which the embryo is conceived through in-vitro fertilization and then transplanted into a surrogate mother.
 The surrogate will then carry and deliver the pregnancy.
 In most cases of gestational surrogacy, the embryos are conceived using the egg and sperm of the Intended Parents, and so they share a true genetic bond with the baby.
-In some cases an egg door may be used, but it is rare that a sperm donor is used in gestational surrogacy cases.
+In some cases an egg donor may be used, but it is rare that a sperm donor is used in gestational surrogacy cases.
 To avoid any genetic relationship between the surrogate mother and the baby, the surrogate’s eggs are never used to conceive embryos in cases of Gestational Surrogacy.

 With Gestational Surrogacy, the child born is genetically related to its parents and the surrogate mother has no genetic relation.
 The surrogate carries the baby to term, then gives up the child and waives any parental rights at birth.

-Surrogacy Agency: A professional service that arranges and oversees surrogacy procedures.
+A professional service that arranges and oversees surrogacy procedures.
 A surrogacy agency will provide full services, including recruiting and evaluating potential surrogate mothers, arranging clinical procedures, overseeing the surrogate during the pregnancy, arranging legal services in support of the surrogacy process, and providing support and counseling to the Intended Parents.
 In some cases surrogacy agencies are owned and operated by large Surrogacy Clinics, and thus have financial incentives to provide clinical services for their patron clinic.
 More reputable agencies are independent, work with multiple clinics, and receive no financial incentives to sell unnecessary or unwanted treatments.

-Surrogacy with the intended mother’s eggs:
+Self-Cycle (Surrogacy with the intended mother’s eggs)